ferclaverino/iot-wilson/README.md

 - Tesch bench manual:
   You control water level on tank using buttons.
   This is usefull for making sure you are always passing 3L of water.
-  So you can measure counter of pulses published on caudalitemer and time to do proper calibration.
+  So you can measure count of pulses on caudalitemer and time span to do proper calibration.
 - tesch bench manual:
   Water level on tank is controlled by mesuring distance using ultrasonic sensor.
-  It will be between 4L and 1L aprox and provifing and aproximate volume of 3L.
+  It will be between 4L and 1L aprox and providing and approximate volume of 3L.
   This i usefull to run test bench for hours and make sure measures are stable and everything works well against long periods of time.